 The first step towards biocompatibility is the choice of a pure and certified raw material: wood.

 The true sap of all our floors.
 For your next Fiemme Tremila floor you can count on a unique selection of woods – from the territorial varieties to the rarest imported woods.
-The PEFCTM (Programme for the Endorsement of Forest Certification schemes) and FSC® (Forest Stewardship Council) certifications always guarantee a responsible choice: a raw material that comes exclusively from forests cultivated according to sustainable and environmentally-friendly plans.
+The PEFC (Programme for the Endorsement of Forest Certification schemes) and FSC® (Forest Stewardship Council) certifications always guarantee a responsible choice: a raw material that comes exclusively from forests cultivated according to sustainable and environmentally-friendly plans.